vasisouv/vuetify-showcase-app/README.md

 (8083 being the port parameter.
 Please make sure that this port is not under use, or use another port)
 * Visit `http://localhost:8083`

-## Testing & deployment
-I managed to deploy the app on Docker in time.
-The part that involved the combination of json-server and the vue app in a single container, coupled with the fact that I used docker for the first time consumed more time than initially I expected.

-As far as testing goes I run into some last minute technical issues ([https://github.com/vuejs/vue/issues/9698](https://github.com/vuejs/vue/issues/9698), [https://github.com/vuetifyjs/vuetify/issues/4964](https://github.com/vuetifyjs/vuetify/issues/4964)) and will publish the tests when they are ready.

 #### Future work
 * Use Autocomplete component for filtering of jobs